 In the Boy Scout program, one of the requirements for rank advancement beyond First Class is to earn merit badges.
-There are about 137 merit badges, each covering a subject that represents a potential vocation, hobby or a life skill, and new ones being added all the time.
+There are currently 137 merit badges, each covering a subject that represents a potential vocation, hobby or a life skill, and new ones being added all the time.
 The scout works with an adult who has some experience, training and/or education in that field.

 - The scout first expresses his interest in working on a merit badge by approaching his scout leader.